jeroldleung/snn/README.md

-# tcnn
+# snn

-Toy convolutional neural network for handwritten digit recognition.
+A simple neural network for handwritten digit recognition.

 ## Quick start

-It is recommanded of using the python virtual environment.
+It is recommended to use the python virtual environment.

 ```
 python -m venv venv
 ```

-Install the dependencies.
+Install dependencies.

 ```
-pip install notebook numpy
+pip install -r requirements.txt
 ```

-Run the notebook.
+Run the jupyter notebook.

 ```
 jupyter notebook
 ```

-Or you can run the notebook in vscode with jupyter extension.
+Or you can run the notebook inside vscode with the Jupyter extension.